Ceiling Fans

 Saves Energy Costs

 Using the ceiling fan enables you to avoid using the air conditioning.
-When temperatures rise, so do your cooling costs if you use an air conditioner.
+When temperatures rise, so do your cooling costs using an air conditioner.

 But when you use a ceiling fan, you can turn your thermostat to a warm setting, and the house will remain cool.
-When the thermostat is closer to the outdoor temperature, you significantly save costs.
+You significantly save costs when the thermostat is closer to the outdoor temperature.

 Your average ceiling fan consumes only 75 watts of power at its highest setting.
 Compared to the 750 watts of an electric heater and 2,000 watts of an air conditioner, that is a negligible cost.

-Of course, the amount of energy savings you make depends on the size of the house, climate, and cost of electricity in your locale.
-However, it is still cheaper to use a ceiling fan with all these factors considered.
+Of course, the energy savings you make depends on the house size, climate, and cost of electricity in your locale.
+It is still cheaper to use a ceiling fan with all these factors considered.

-An Energy Star-qualified fan offers the best energy saving because it has passed efficiency and energy-saving tests.
-Look for a ceiling fan that has been given this label by the EPA (Environmental Protection Agency).
+An Energy Star fan saves energy by passing efficiency and energy-saving tests.
+Look for a ceiling fan given this label by the EPA (Environmental Protection Agency).

-The best part is that Energy-Star-qualified fans come with a three to ten-year components warranty.
+The best part is that Energy-Star-qualified fans have a three to ten-year components warranty.
 Some come with a limited lifetime warranty.

 Injects Aesthetic Appeal into a Room

 Ceiling fans come in all shapes and colors.
 They can have a floral theme, a tropical theme, or a rustic wood one.
-Having a ceiling fan is an excellent way to dress your ceiling, improving the pleasant appeal of your room.
+Adding a ceiling fan can make your room look nicer and more pleasant.

 You can use a ceiling fan to bring style and beauty to any room in the home.
-They come in an array of designs and colors to compliment your home’s decor in addition to adorning the ceiling.
+They come in an array of designs and colors to compliment your home’s decor.

 It also creates a strong focal point in the room.